 - 1. Case presentations & discussion- once a week - 2.
 Seminar Once a week - 3.
-Journal club- Once a week - Grand round presentation (by rotation departments and subspecialties)- once a week - 5.
+Journal club- Once a week - 4.
+Grand round presentation (by rotation departments and subspecialties)once a week - 5.
 Faculty lecture teaching- once a month - 6.
 Clinical Audit-Once a Month - 7.
-A poster and have one oral presentation at least once during their training period in a recognized conference. - 8.
-Attendance of one National conference of Association of Plastic Surgeons of India and one speciality conference / regional conference is a must (specialty conference means Cleft lip and palate conference, Hand, Microsurgery, Burns or Aesthetic surgery..
-Regional means State or Zonal meetings) - 9.
-One paper publication preferably peer reviewed.
+A poster and have one oral presentation at least once during their training period in a recognized conference. - Attendance of one National conference Of Association of Plastic Surgeons of India and one speciality conference / regional conference is a must (specialty conference means Cleft lip and palate conference, Hand, Microsurgery, Burns or Aesthetic surgery..
+Regional means State or Zonal meetings) - One paper publication preferably peer reviewed. (in the beginning let us say that at least acceptance letter must be got before going in the practical exam.
+They can go for the exams but the result could be withheld till the paper acceptance is got..
+This will get them more academically oriented)

 Microsurgery Lab Course: All trainees must undergo a week long microsurgery lab course.
 Trainees must become proficient in using loupes and microscope.
-This is mandatory as trainees who are not proficient in microsurgery when they pass out are at a disadvantage.
+(Please make this mandatory.
+There are units which don't even insist on wearing loupes, and don't have microsurgery facility.
+Such trainees when they pass out are at a disadvantage.)
+Lab courses are available in Mumbai, Chennai and Coimbatore.